SonNguyen415/composite/README.md

 - We ran our tests via `vmm_multi_test.toml`
 - Component `vmm` uses `simple_vmm.vmm`, it runs the server `echo_server.c` with an IP of `15.15.15.1` at port `12345`
 - Component `vmm1` uses `simple_vmm.vmm_client`, it runs the client `rtt_client.c` with an IP of `15.15.15.2`

+## Attribution
+We used ChatGPT to help with the debugging and to find resources for the linux networking interface settings.